snowflakedb/snowflake-jdbc/.github/pull_request_template.md

 Please answer these questions before submitting your pull requests.
 Thanks!

-1. What GitHub issue is this PR adressing?
+1. What GitHub issue is this PR addressing?
 Make sure that there is an accompanying issue to your PR.

    Fixes #NNNN